 “How could one device cause such opposite reactions?"

 BRILLIANT.
 FUNNY.
 TOUCHING.

-Set in the late 1800’s, at the dawn of electricity, In The Next Room (or the vibrator play) is a provocative, funny, touching and marvelously entertaining story about a young doctor and his wife.
+Set in the late 1800’s, at the dawn of electricity, In The Next Room (or the Vibrator Play) is a provocative, touching and marvelously entertaining story about a young doctor and his wife.

-Ruhl’s play covers subjects as diverse as race, religion, sex, equality, desire, motherhood and the odd paroxysm – all with a darkly comic touch of true Victorian stiff-upper-lip and some delightfully awkward moments.
-Guaranteed to make you laugh, but so much more than that – it will certainly get you thinking…
+Ruhl’s acclaimed play grapples with topics as diverse as race, religion, sex, equality, desire, motherhood and the odd paroxysm – all with a darkly comic touch of true Victorian stiff-upper-lip and some delightfully awkward moments.

 Inspired by ‘The Technology of Orgasm’ by Rachel P. Maines, the play was nominated for three Tony Awards on its first run in 2009.

 2 hours and 10 minutes, including 1 intermission

 ETC does not offer advisories about subject matter, as sensitivities vary from person to person.
 If you have any questions about content, age-appropriateness or stage effects (such as strobe lights or theatrical fog) that might have a bearing on patron comfort, please contact us at:

 IN THE NEXT ROOM RUNS IN REPERTORY WITH...